webmindml/.ddd/README.md

 # Key Features of .ddd Abstraction<br />

-  Mediator Design Pattern: The <a href="https://github.com/webmindml/prepostprocess.ddd/blob/main/ddd.ddd">.ddd</a> abstraction follows the mediator design pattern, acting as an intermediary between the application and WebGPU components.
+  Mediator Design Pattern: The <a href="https://github.com/webmindml/prepostprocess.ddd/blob/main/ddd.ddd">.ddd</a> abstraction follows the mediator design pattern, acting as an intermediary between the application and <a href="https://github.com/webmindml/ddd">WebGPU</a> components.

   Clear Correspondence to WebGPU: Each method and property within .ddd maps directly to the corresponding WebGPU operations, maintaining a one-to-one relationship.